 - Cytoxan (chemical name: cyclophosphamide)

 - Ixempra (chemical name: ixabepilone)

 - fluorouracil (also called 5-fluorouracil or 5-FU)

 You and your doctor will work together to determine which chemotherapy treatments are best for your situation.
 This can depend on the features of the cancer and any other health conditions you may have.
 For example, if you have a history of heart disease or heart-related risk factors, you and your doctor may want to avoid medications that can affect the heart.
-Your decision will also be influenced by whether or not the tumor tested positive for HER2 receptors.
+Your decision also will be influenced by whether or not the tumor tested positive for HER2 receptors.
 Some chemotherapies, such as Taxol and Cytoxan, are more commonly used with Herceptin (chemical name: trastuzumab) in treating HER2-positive breast cancers.